jackhughesweb/docs/Operators.md

 Operator definitions can only be present in [definition files](Definition_files.md)

-Custom operators are overloaded in the same way as normal opeartor overloads.
+Custom operators are overloaded in the same way as normal operator overloads.